 Research Scientist Positions

-We are looking for research scientists to conduct novel research in AI for healthcare at IHU Strasbourg/University of Strasbourg in the areas of medical image analysis, computer aided surgery and surgical data science.
+We are looking for research scientists to conduct novel research in AI for healthcare at IHU Strasbourg/University of Strasbourg in the areas of medical image analysis, computer aided surgery, surgical data science and artificial intelligence.
 More information is available here.

 Research Engineers Positions

-We are have positions open for research engineers with background in medical image analysis, computer aided surgery, surgical data science or artificial intelligence interested to develop and support our prototypes.
+We are have positions open for research engineers with background in medical image analysis, computer aided surgery, surgical data science or federated learning interested to develop and support our prototypes.
 More information is available here.
 Please also check out these two new federated learning positions.

 PhD and Post-doctoral Positions